 Again, mindfulness practices can vary widely, and they can be applied in countless ways.
 However, there are a several common activities that you might encounter in mindfulness practices, depending on the exact variety you pursue:

-What should I look for in a practitioner for mindfulness practices?
+What to look for in a practitioner for mindfulness practices

 Regardless of which kind of mindfulness practice you’re interested in pursuing, make sure you work with someone who has extensive training using mindfulness techniques.